Department of National Defence Research Initiative

 In June, DND reviews the Insight Grant and Insight Development Grant applications.
 The DND selection committee ranks applications based on alignment with DND priorities.
-DND will then select the applications to be awarded a supplement in that year’s competition.
+DND then selects the applications to be awarded a supplement in that year’s competition.
 Applications must clearly and specifically indicate how the proposed research applies to the DNDRI objectives.

 Only applications judged by DND as relevant to its research priorities will receive supplements under this initiative, to the limit of the available funds.